Some funds pay ongoing dividends to shareholders. These dividends come from:

 *Cost basis includes any transaction fees.
 Therefore a fund with a NAV of $49 and a sales charge of $1 would result in both a $50 POP and $50 cost basis.
 The same goes for stocks, bonds, or any other security.
 For example, a stock purchased for $75 with a $1 commission would result in a $76 cost basis.

-The investor holds the ABC Fund shares for a while, then redeems the shares at $61 with a $1 redemption fee.
+The investor holds the ABC Fund shares for a while and then redeems them at $61 with a $1 redemption fee.
 The investor would report $60 in sales proceeds.
-Similar to the cost basis, sales proceeds factors in any transaction costs.
-The only difference is transaction costs are subtracted from sales proceeds, while they are added to the cost basis.
+Similar to cost basis, sales proceeds factor in transaction costs.
+The key difference is:

 Let’s summarize what just occurred: